SUPPORT GROUPS

 7:00 – 8:00 pm PT on Zoom

-This group is open to Jewish transgender, nonbinary, or gender questioning people ages 18+.
+Offered twice a month!
+This drop-in virtual support group is designed for Jewish adults (18+) who self-identify as transgender, nonbinary, or gender questioning.
 The group provides support to discuss changes in perceived identities, shifts in feeling a part of an LGBTQ or straight community, changes in sexual intimacy and comfort around bodies changing, conversations about medical and non-medical transition, sadness or fear, and a gathering of resources for continued support.
+Led by a mental health practitioner, each one-hour session will delve into a new topic, fostering a sense of connection and community.

 Facilitated by: